Sphinx Pose

 The evidence

 Sphinx pose is the introductory position in the McKenzie Method extension protocol.
-McKenzie evidence shows extension-bias exercises help 50-70 percent of acute discogenic low-back pain cases whose symptoms centralise with extension (the response depends on remaining disc integrity).
+Extension-bias exercises are for the subgroup whose symptoms centralise (move up toward the spine) with extension, not for everyone with back pain; the centralisation response is itself the test of whether they apply to you.
 Crucially, sphinx is gentler than full press-ups and tolerated by people who cannot yet do the full prone extension.

 Citation: Long A, Donelson R, Fung T (2004).
 Does it matter which exercise?
 Randomized control trial of exercise for low back pain.
 Spine · DOI: 10.1097/01.brs.0000148464.17008.60